jakjan95/vector/README.md

 ## General Information

 Simplified version of vector container from standard template library.
-To manage memory vector uses new expression instead of placement new as it is done in library.
+To manage memory vector uses simplified allocator, to constructing objects in unitialised memory it uses `construct_at`(c++20) which is wrapper of placement new, for filling/copying to uninitialised memory it uses bunch  of functions from \<memory\> header.
 Vector offers most of orginal functions but not  all of thier variations.

+Bool specialization of vector uses std::uint64_t as a block type to keep inside 64 bits.
+For bool vector just basic functionality is implemented(without comparisons, iterators and some modifiers).

 ## Technologies Used
 Project created with:
-- C++17
+- C++20
 - cmake
 - gtest
 - valgrind
+- clang-format (WebKit style)

 ## Setup
 Requirements to run project:
 - machine with linux
 - cmake (3.16 or newer)
-- gcc compiler supporting modern c++(c++17 or newer)
+- at least gcc-10 and g++10 which supports c++20

 To build examples locally follow the sequence below:
 ```